Teriyaki Sauce is one of the most popular marinades and glazes used in the United States. It is versatile and super tasty.

 Teriyaki Sauce can be made into an easy teriyaki marinade or glaze.
 Perfect for teriyaki chicken, an easy stir fry recipe or even making homemade beef jerky.

-Teriyaki Sauce is one of the most popular marinades and glazes used in the United States.
-It is versatile and super tasty.
-Despite it being an easy recipe, most folks end up buying it in a bottle.
+Despite homemade teriyaki sauce being an easy recipe, most folks end up buying it in a bottle.
 I am here to tell you that like most recipes, making homemade teriyaki sauce is way better than store bought!

 Did you know that like yakitori, teriyaki is seen as a style of Japanese cooking, not necessarily a sauce.
 In the states, we view it as the name of the recipe.